Jared284/security-portfolio/labs/03-cloud-security-monitoring/07-reflections-and-improvements/README.md

 5. a CloudWatch alarm evaluated the threshold condition
 6. Amazon SNS delivered the resulting alert by email

+This is valuable because it shows how host-level authentication telemetry can be turned into a real detection and alerting workflow.

+### 2. CloudTrail-Side Signal Path

+The cloud-side path demonstrates:

+1. a controlled security group rule change was made in AWS
+2. CloudTrail recorded the resulting `RevokeSecurityGroupIngress` event
+3. the event was available in CloudWatch Logs
+4. a metric filter converted that event into a custom metric
+5. a CloudWatch alarm evaluated the event against a threshold
+6. Amazon SNS delivered the resulting alert by email

-This is valuable because it shows the difference between merely configuring cloud services and actually validating a security monitoring workflow end to end.
+This is valuable because it shows that the lab can monitor not only activity inside a Linux host, but also security-relevant administrative actions at the AWS control-plane level.

+### Why That Matters

+Together, these two signal paths make the project more credible because they demonstrate:

+- multi-source telemetry collection
+- centralized monitoring in AWS
+- basic cloud-native detection engineering
+- threshold-based alerting
+- end-to-end validation of security controls

-The lab also benefits from being organized into separate sections for architecture, build, ingestion, attack simulation, detection engineering, and alerting.
-That structure makes the project easier to explain and defend.
+The project also benefits from being organized into separate sections for architecture, build, ingestion, attack simulation, detection engineering, alerting, and reflections.
+That structure makes it easier to explain and defend.

 ## Challenges Encountered